haniboutlat/haniboutlat/README.md

 Welcome to my personal GitHub repository!
 This repository showcases my projects, skills, and learning journey as a Bachelor in Applied Computer Science student at Karel de Grote Hogeschool.

 ## About Me
 I am a motivated IT student with a passion for programming, software development, and technical problem-solving.
 I enjoy working on projects that challenge me to learn new technologies and collaborate effectively in teams.
+I am currently seeking opportunities for paid internships or student IT work during vacation periods to gain hands-on experience and contribute meaningfully to real-world projects.

 **Skills:**
 - **Programming:** Java, C#, Python, PHP